-We have reviewed the accompanying interim condensed consolidated financial statements of Türkiye Sınai Kalkınma Bankası A.Ş. and its subsidiaries ("the Group") as at June 30, 2018, comprising of the interim consolidated statement of financial position as at June 30, 2018 and the related interim consolidated statements of income, comprehensive income, changes in equity and cash flows for the six-month period then ended and explanatory notes.
+We have reviewed the accompanying interim condensed consolidated financial statements of Türkiye Sınai Kalkınma Bankası A.Ş. and its subsidiaries ("the Group") as at June 30, 2019, comprising of the interim consolidated statement of financial position as at June 30, 2019 and the related interim consolidated statement of profit or loss and other comprehensive income, changes in equity and cash flows for the six-month period then ended and explanatory notes.
 Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34, "Interim financial reporting" (IAS 34).
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.

-Scope of review
+Scope of Review